brevzin/cpp_proposals/2760_ranges_26_plan/ranges-26-plan.md

 But it is not always the case that just writing one algorithm in terms of others is optimal.
 It is tempting to define `views::tail` as simply `views::drop(1)`, but a dedicated `tail` could be more efficient (it does not need to store the count or cache `begin()`).
 It's unfortunate that the relative difference in specification is so high though.

+## Extending conditionally borrowed

+In [@P2017R1], we made some range adaptors conditionally borrowed.
+But we didn't touch adaptors that had callables - like `views::transform`.
+It turns out to be very useful to have a borrowable version of `views::transform`.
+Indeed, [@P2728R6] even adds a dedicated new range adaptor (`views::project`) which is simply a version of `views::transform` that can be borrowed (because its callable must be a constant).

+But rather than add a dedicated view for this specific case, which requires a new name but really only helps `views::transform`, we can generalize `views::transform` to address the use-case in a way that would also help all the other range adaptors that take callables.
+At the very least, in `views::transform(r, f)` if `r` is borrowed and `f` is empty, an implementation can simply put `f` in the `transform_view<R, F>::iterator` directly (rather than a `transform_view<R, F>*`) which would allow it to be borrowed.
+The same could be said for other range adaptors that take callables as well, which seems like a more useful approach as well as not requiring new names for every adaptor.

+The main question then is what the criteria should be for when `transform_view<R, F>` should be a borrowed range (when `R` is):

+* `is_empty_v<F>` (range-v3 already does this - not for conditionally borrowed, but just to decide whether to store the callable by value in the iterator)
+* `sizeof(F) <= sizeof(void*) and is_trivially_copyable_v<F>` (this means that when transforming with a function pointer, the function pointer itself can live in the iterator - which takes the same amount of space as the parent pointer, except with one less indirection)
+* something else?

+This question is a little simpler for `views::transform` (which only needs to potentially store `f` in the adapted iterator) than it is for `views::filter` (which would need not only the predicate but also the underlying sentinel, so this may not be worthwhile).
+This would need to be carefully considered.

 # View Adjuncts

 In the C++23 plan, we listed several facilities that would greatly improve the usability of views: the ability for users to define first class pipe support, the ability to collect into a container (`ranges::to`), and formatting.